 Students flying into O’Hare International Airport have the option to transport back to campus with other UChicago Summer Session students.
 A staff member will meet them at the airport, and lead them to our shuttle service.
 An additional fee is associated with this service.

 Students flying into Midway International Airport must arrange for their own transportation to and from campus.
-Students can us ride sharing apps, public transportation, or shuttles.
-The address you should use to navigate to campus is 1156 East 61st Street, Chicago, IL 60637.
+Students can use ride sharing apps, public transportation, or shuttles.

 Chicago weather in the summer can fluctuate, but you should, when packing clothes, make sure you’re prepared for the possibility of high heat (as high as 90-95 degrees Fahrenheit) and humidity.

-Student rooms are provided with linens, and students can exchange for clean linen packs one day each week.
-However, students who prefer more than one pillow, a heavier weight blanket (air-conditioned buildings can be chilly at night) or a larger towel will want to pack accordingly.
-Woodlawn Commons has pay-per-use laundry facilities, and Summer Session will provide basic laundry detergent, but you will need to provide your own fabric softener, dryer sheets and clothes hangers.
+Student rooms are provided with one pillow and a blanket, but students who prefer more than one pillow or a heavier weight blanket (air-conditioned buildings can be chilly at night) will want to pack accordingly.
+The residential commons has pay-per-use laundry facilities, and Summer Session will provide basic laundry detergent, but you will need to provide your own fabric softener, dryer sheets and clothes hangers.

-We recommend that you pack the following items to make your stay in Woodlawn Commons more comfortable:
+We recommend that you pack the following items to make your stay at the Residential Commons more comfortable:

-*The residence hall’s linen service provides a pillow with pillowcase, summer-weight blanket, sheets, and a towel, but students are welcome to bring their own preferred linens.
-All beds are extra-long twin beds (36” x 80”).
+*The residence hall’s linen service provides a summer-weight blanket, sheets, pillows, and towels, but, if you are particular about your linens, you should bring your own.
+All beds are extra-long single beds (36” x 80”).

-**Computing facilities (including pay-per-use printers) are available on campus, but you may bring your own if you wish.
+**Computing facilities (including pay-per-use printers) are available on campus, but we suggest bringing your own if you have one.
 WiFi is available in all campus buildings.

 Residential student should not carry large amounts of cash.
-Traveler’s checks or an ATM card (there is a CitiBank branch with ATMs on campus, and other ATMs are available throughout the neighborhood) are safer alternatives.
+Traveler’s checks or an ATM are safer alternatives.
+You will be able to find CitiBank ATMs on campus.
+Other banks and ATMs are available throughout the neighborhood.
 Some banks will provide customers with prepaid debit cards (you choose how much money can be loaded on to it), and some parents have found this option works well.
 However, you should be aware that students cannot use these cards to get cash (either from an ATM or as “cash back” during a transaction), as they are for purchases only.